Model Quantization Guide: Foundations to Production Serving

 During prefill, the model processes the input prompt.
 This phase is usually compute-bound because the GPU is doing large matrix multiplications, which is why W8A8 FP8/INT8 recipes matter for throughput-oriented serving.

 During decode, the model generates one token at a time.
-This phase is often memory-bandwidth-bound because the GPU keeps loading weights from VRAM to produce the next token; weight-only papers such as GPTQ and AWQ target that pressure by reducing weight bytes.
+This phase is often memory-bandwidth-bound because the GPU keeps loading weights from VRAM to produce the next token.
+Weight-only papers such as GPTQ and AWQ target that pressure by reducing weight bytes.

 5. Algorithms vs. runtime kernels